The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Camera Quality

 One of the biggest drawbacks of the RAZ Memory Cell Phone is that it can’t take photos.
-It doesn’t have a camera, so this is not even an option.
-While a camera may not be a huge deal for some seniors, taking and sending photos or videos via text or email is a great way to stay in touch with loved ones.
-If not having a camera is a deal-breaker and you still want a phone with a long battery life, the TCL Classic might be a better option.
+It doesn’t have a camera, so it’s not even an option.
+A camera may not be a huge deal for some seniors, but taking and sending photos or videos via text or email is a great way to stay in touch with loved ones.
+If not having a camera is a deal-breaker and you still want a phone with a long battery life, the TCL Classic may be a better option.

 -